Do you want to stop contact form spam forever? A lot of us have been there, annoyed and looking for a way to stop the spam.

 - Fail Message – This field lets you customize the message that appears if reCAPTCHA stops the form from being submitted.

 - No-Conflict Mode – Sometimes other plugins can also try to load reCAPTCHA code.
 If this happens, you might see a message like ‘This field is required’, even though all required fields are filled in.
-To avoid this problem, you should deactivate reCAPTCHA in all of your other plugins.
-But if the problem persists, you can check the No-Conflict Mode checkbox to force disable other reCAPTCHAs.
+To avoid this problem, you can check the No-Conflict Mode checkbox to force disable other reCAPTCHAs.
+See our guide on fixing reCAPTCHA for more help.

-Step 4: Add the reCAPTCHA to Your Form
+3.4.
+Add the reCAPTCHA to Your Online Form

-Now we need to switch back to the form builder so we can enable reCAPTCHA on your form.
+Now, we need to switch back to the form builder to enable reCAPTCHA on your form.
+First, open up your form in the form builder.

 Look to the Standard Fields on the left and click on the reCAPTCHA field.